Sebagabones/CITS3007Project/README.md

 - anyway, markdown is future issue, mostly here as an FYI
 - Also, unlike C formatting, you can merge even if markdown linting fails

+### Linting
+#### C Files
+- Going to be a few of these in theory, but initially I am using a clang-tidy [action](https://github.com/marketplace/actions/clang-tidy-review)
+- cppcheck - should write a report into main - make sure to keep track of this lol